 The most frequent response?
-“I fell in to it” is the most frequent response.
-Interestingly, very few people set out for a career in talent acquisition; many join because of an opportunity then stick with it as a result of progression opportunities.
+“I fell in to it.”
+Interestingly, few people set out for a career in talent acquisition; many join because of an opportunity, then stick with it as a result of progression opportunities.

 Working in recruitment brings unique fulfillment.
 As a recruiter, you spend your days connecting candidates with opportunities than can benefit their personal and professional lives.
 You build relationships with candidates and hiring managers, many of which will stick throughout your career!
 Further, recruitment is a results-driven industry where you are rewarded for your achievements.
 Businesses grow, evolve and disrupt because of the talent you provide!

-“[Recruitment] is a fundamental way to contribute to the success and core business support we provide every day.
+Libby Herrmann, Vice President of Client Solutions: “Recruitment is a fundamental way to contribute to the success and core business support we provide every day.
 Further, it allows for tremendous career and earning potential to provide for our families.
 Aside from the tangibles, there is the intrinsic satisfaction of helping others and nurturing their career advancement aspirations.”

-No two days are the same, every role you recruit for is different, and every client is unique.
+No two days are the same; every role you recruit for is different and every client is unique.
 Since joining the industry in 2012, the biggest thing I’ve learned is that you need to be flexible in your approach to each task, role and project.
 Some people can’t thrive in this environment, while others cherish it.
-If you’re a wearer of multiple hats, flexible, appreciate variety and love to build relationships with a vast array of personalities across all levels, like me you just might fall into the latter category.
+If you’re a wearer of multiple hats, appreciate variety and love to build relationships with an array of personalities across all levels, a career in recruitment might be for you too.

-If career growth is a priority, if you thrive in a fast-paced environment, if you love tackling new challenges creatively, recruitment might just be right for you!
+If career growth is a priority, you thrive in a fast-paced environment and you love tackling new challenges creatively, recruitment might just be right for you!